ansys/pytwin/doc/source/index.rst

 Introduction
 ------------
-Ansys Twin Builder and Twin Deployer are open solutions that allow engineers to create simulation-based digital twins with Hybrid Analytics.

 An analytics-driven, simulation-based digital twin is a connected, virtual replica of an in-service physical asset, in the form of an integrated multidomain system simulation, that mirrors the life and experience of the asset.
-Hybrid digital twins enable system design and optimization and predictive maintenance, and they optimize industrial asset management.
+Ansys Digital Twins enable system design and optimization and predictive maintenance, and they optimize industrial asset management.
 By implementing Ansys Digital Twins, you can improve top-line revenue, manage bottom-line costs and both gain and retain a competitive advantage.